darinz/PSL/README.md

 2. **Set up your development environment** (see instructions above)

-3. **Browse the notes**
+3. **Follow the structured learning path**
-   - Start with `01_introduction/01_introduction.md` for foundational concepts
+   - Start with `01_introduction/` for foundational concepts
+   - Progress to `02_linear_regression/` for advanced regression methods
+   - Use the PDF references in `reference/` for additional reading

+4. **Study the materials systematically**
-   - Explore topic-specific markdown files and HTML references for details
+   - Read the markdown notes for theoretical understanding
+   - Run the code examples to reinforce concepts
-   - Review images in `img/` for visual explanations
+   - Review visualizations in `img/` directories for intuitive understanding

-4. **Run example code**
-   - Execute Python simulations for bias-variance analysis
-   - Run R simulations for statistical modeling
+5. **Practice and experiment**
-   - Experiment with parameters to observe effects
+   - Modify parameters in simulation scripts

-5. **Supplement your study**
-   - Use the PDF in `reference/` for additional reading
-   - Integrate these notes with your curriculum work or self-study
+   - Apply concepts to your own datasets
+   - Compare Python and R implementations

 ## Contributing